Interview with John Green

 GT: They just dipped the bullets into paint, didn’t they.

 JG: Yeah, to get the colour bullet and that’s how they knew, and course with the camera, they had a cine camera.
 Because one day I was up there doing camera and I saw, I think it was an Anson coming along, towing, towing a drogue so I took a photo of me shooting this Anson down!
 I got a right bollocking for it!
 [Laugh] But good laugh, but it was such a good target, I said, it’s there.
-And I didn’t use a lot of film!
+And I didn’t, I didn’t use a lot of film!

 GTL Any close calls?
-Did any of the aircraft nearly shoot you down instead of the drogue?
+Did any of the other aircraft nearly shoot you down instead of the drogue?

 JG: I think it happened once on our station, drogue operator got killed like that.
 Whoever was using it, instead of firing at the drogue away from the towing aircraft they fired while they were coming in and the bullets carried on and hit the towing aircraft.